 The difference between "Twinkle" and "Shimmer" is that twinkle is more random: Two different strings of lights that are both told to shimmer at the same time will quickly turn off and on in sync with each other; if they are instead told to twinkle, they will still quickly turn off and on, but not in sync with each other.

-In the Sequencer, twinkle is represented with crossed diagonal hatching:
+In the Sequence Editor, twinkle is represented with crossed diagonal hatching:

 Two channels, each with twinkle between 1 and 2 seconds

 On the Tools toolbar, the Twinkle tool is represented by a button with stars on it: